Loading...

 You: When I started the job, so...
 2009?
 I think I put my ex-wife down on the IRA.
 That was before I met Sam.

 Agent: That is a landmine.
 Beneficiary forms override your will for retirement accounts, and whoever is named on the form at the time of your death is who gets the money.
 For the IRA, it is whatever the form says, full stop.
 The 401(k) has some federal-law protection for your current spouse by default, but the details depend on whether Sam ever signed a spousal consent.
-Every retirement form needs to be re-verified; we are flagging this as a first-action item in the Attorney Engagement Brief so it is the first thing your lawyer fixes.
+Every retirement form needs to be re-verified; we are flagging this as a first-action item so it gets fixed before you sign anything (and if you do decide to loop in an attorney, it is already at the top of the Attorney Engagement Brief).

 Exchange 2 · the blended-family default